kardoso/books-api/README.md

+## What was used
+- Node
+- Express
+- MongoDB
+- Mongoose
+- ESLint
+- Nodemon
+- Npm

 ## Import Book data into your mongoDB database.

 Make sure MongoDB is running with the command `mongod` then run `mongo bookAPI < booksJson.js` from the command line.